 Bluetree connected two guillotines to Baumann-Wohlenberg’s BASA automated jogging system having realised the potential in this level of automation.
 Bamford also explains that through purchasing the BASA system, companies such as Bluetree (Route1Print) have realised the potential in this level of automation.
 “Connecting two guillotines to the BASA, the majority of print the company produces is automatically jogged, sorted, cut and distributed by a reduced workforce, so that the company can reutilise them in areas where human skill is essential.

-Reflecting on how far the technology has come, Bamford says: “Compared to even a few years ago, the new guillotines from BaumannWohlenberg come with a host of new features, from touch programmable screens to lasers safety guides, double trigger cutting, and integration to workflow including CIP4, but delve even further and the materials themselves have changed.
+Times are changing Reflecting on how far the technology has come, Bamford says: “Compared to even a few years ago, the new guillotines from BaumannWohlenberg come with a host of new features, from touch programmable screens to lasers safety guides, double trigger cutting, and integration to workflow including CIP4, but delve even further and the materials themselves have changed.

 “With higher grade materials used for modern cutting knives, replacing them has not only become easier, but the accuracy of the cuts are more consistent as well as a longer period between knife changes.”
 In terms of what’s in store for the future of guillotines, Bamford points to the use of robots, artificial intelligence and automated cutting, predicting that the future is already here.

 “The new Baumann Automatic Cutting System does exactly what the name implies.
 For all products that have the same cross-sectional layout, the integrated robot takes over the tasks of the operator.
 Before the cut, the layer is positioned at the back gauge and held in position until the clamping bar fixes the layer.